 At the table.

-She looked up as he walked in.
+She looked up when he came in.

 “You’re late,” she said.